COVID, climate, tax feature at first post-Trump G7 talks

 The G7 source said the meeting would also discuss support for vulnerable countries to aid the global recovery.

-The finance ministers and central bank governors were likely to sign a joint statement, the source said.
+Britain was likely to issue a statement after the meeting, the source said.

 DIGITAL TAX